brockcagann/brockcagann.github.io/info/index.md

 ## General Information

-Brock's studio is located at Stutz II, #250
+Brock’s studio is located at Stutz II, #250

 All images made possible thanks to Mary at [Heartland Printworks](http://www.heartlandprintworks.com).